Collaborative opportunities

 • Storyboarding a DoView.
 Improving communication of what is believed should happen regarding a DoView, by storyboarding it and guiding people through its boxes with a brief multimedia overview of each step in the DoView.

-• Experimenting with VR spaces for representing and collectively working with DoViews as user-friendly ‘shared thinking tools’.
+• Experimenting with VR spaces for representing and collectively working with DoViews as user-friendly ‘shared thinking tools’ in richer immersive interactive environments.

 Using DoViews as ‘strategy graphs’ to structure incoming and outgoing communications

 • Using DoViews created in the point above as the basis for organizing communication streams about any kind of project or action.
-Besides receiving your texts, emails, social media updates, and Slack messages as usual, you would also be able to see them mapped to the relevant sections of your DoView.
-This takes advantage of DoViews capturing the ‘strategy graph’.
-As new messages come in, they would be divided into segments associated with different boxes within your DoView.
-You would then be able to view all your communications within the context of the specific DoView section you are working on, and send replies directly from the relevant box as you decide on your next action.
+Besides receiving separate texts, emails, social media updates, and Slack messages as usual, a user would be able to see their content mapped to boxes within the relevant DoView.
+This takes advantage of DoViews capturing a person or organization’s ‘strategy graph’.
+As new messages come in, they would be divided into segments associated with different boxes within the relevant DoView.
+The user would then be able to view all their inward and outward communications via various channels within the context of the specific DoView section they are working on, and they could send replies directly from the relevant DoView box as the user decides on the next action they want to take.

 Using DoViews for ‘What-If’ simulation

-• Building tools for using DoViews for simulating different possible strategic pathways as you move through a DoView.
-Explore turning DoView diagrams into an executable models (Bayesian network, Markov chain or system-dynamics stock-and-flow).
-Letting planners run Monte-Carlo or What-If analyses, see probability distributions for downstream outcomes, and test which levers give the biggest impact before changing the real system.
+• Building tools for using DoViews for simulating different possible strategic pathways as one moves through a DoView.
+Explore turning DoView diagrams into executable models (Bayesian network, Markov chain or system-dynamics stock-and-flow).
+Letting planners run Monte-Carlo or What-If analyses, see probability distributions for downstream outcomes, and test which levers give the biggest impact before changing their real-world system.

 Get in touch about collaborating